 "He said that when the time comes, I will know.
 At least with Julian, he told him to have his troops ready to move on a moment's notice."
 "Oh?
 Aren't they staying in Arden?"

-"When did he say this?"

-"After you left.
-He trumped Julian up here to give him the message, and they rode off together.
-I heard Dad say that he would ride partway back with $\mbox{him."}$

-"Did they take the eastern trail over Kolvir?"

-"Yes.
-I saw them off."

-"Interesting.
-What else did I miss?"

-He shifted in his seat.

 "The part that bothers me," he said.
-"After Dad had mounted and waved a good-by, he looked back at me and said, 'And keep an eye on Martin.' "

-"That is all?"
+"After Dad had mounted and waved a good-bye, he looked back at me and said, 'And keep an eye on Martin.' " "That is all?"
 "That is all.
 But he was laughing as he said it."

-"Just natural suspicion at a newcomer, I quess."

-"Then why the laugh?"
+"Just natural suspicion at a newcomer, I guess."
+Just natural suspicion at a newcomer, I guess "Then why the laugh?"
 "I give up."
 I cut a piece of cheese and ate it.

 "Might not be a bad idea, though.
 It might not be suspicion.
-Maybe he feels Martin needs to be protected from something.
+Maybe he feels

+Martin needs to be protected from something.
 Or both.
+Or

-Or neither.
-You know how he sometimes is."
+neither.
+You know how

+he sometimes is."

 Random stood.

 "I had not thought through to the alternative.
+Come with me

-Come with me now, huh?" he said.
+nad not thought through to the alternative.
+Come with m now, huh?" he

+said.
 "You have been up here all morning."

 "All right."

 I got to my feet, buckled on Grayswandir.

 "Where is Martin, anyway?"
 "I left him down on the first floor.
-He was talking with Gerard."
+He was talking with Gérard."
 "He is in good hands, then.
-Is Gerard going to be staying here, or will he be returning to the fleet?"
+Is Gérard going to be staying here, or will he be returning to the fleet?"
 "I do not know.
 He would not discuss his orders."
 We left the room.
 We headed for the stairway.